threeanra/front-end-challenge/README.md

 npm install
 ```
 - After that, rename .env.example to .env
-- Replace BEARER_TOKEN to your API Key
+- Replace YOUR_BEARER_TOKEN to your API Key
 ```bash
 NEXT_PUBLIC_API_URL ="https://gorest.co.in"
 NEXT_PUBLIC_BEARER_TOKEN =YOUR_BEARER_TOKEN